-We have audited North European Oil Royalty Trust's (the "Trust") internal control over financial reporting as of October 31, 2017, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
-The Trust's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
-Our responsibility is to express an opinion on the Trust's internal control over financial reporting based on our audit.
+We have audited North European Oil Royalty Trust's (the "Trust") internal control over financial reporting as of October 31, 2018, based on criteria established in Internal Control-Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
+In our opinion, the Trust maintained, in all material respects, effective internal control over financial reporting as of October 31, 2018, based on criteria established in Internal Control-Integrated Framework (2013) issued by COSO.